Our carefully curated list of the best mountaineering movies ever made

 4. Everest (2015)

-The story of the tragic 1996 climbing expedition in which two groups attempt to reach the summit of Everest.
+The story of the tragic – and somewhat mythical – 1996 climbing expedition in which two groups attempt to reach the summit of Everest.
 Although the groups had plenty of experience and training, nothing prepares them for the oncoming freak storm.

 5. The Beckoning Silence (2007)

-Joe Simpson travels to the treacherous North Face of the Eiger to tell the story of one of mountaineering’s most significant climbing tragedies.
+Not in the same class as Touching the Void, but thoroughly engaging nonetheless.
+This time, Joe Simpson travels to the infamous North Face of the Eiger to tell the story of one of mountaineering’s most significant climbing tragedies.
 It was this story that first captured Simpson’s imagination and inspired him to take up mountaineering.

 6. Beyond the Edge (2013)

-This film documents the first conquest of Everest by Hillary and Norgay.
+This outstanding New Zealand documentary covers the first conquest of Everest by Hillary and Norgay.
 Charting the treacherous conditions endured during the 1953 expedition, the film uses re-enactments and archive footage to recount the event that would stun the world.

 7. 127 Hours (2010)

 The unbelievable account of Aron Ralston’s remarkable adventure to save himself after a boulder crushes his arm and traps him.
 With only a little water, a blunt penknife and the will to survive, he does everything in order to escape.
-Gulp.
+Just be warned – certain scenes led to audience members walking out and even fainting during screenings.

 8. The Eiger Sanction (1975)

 A college lecturer (Clint Eastwood) tops up his university wage by carrying out the occasional assassination.
 His latest assignment involves joining an expedition up the Eiger, identifying the Russian killer amongst the group, and then neutralising him.
-Classic Clint.
+The film suffers from a thin plot and poor dialogue but has some spectacular scenes and is “classic Clint” all the same.

 9. The Wildest Dream: Conquest of Everest (2010)

-One of the best movies about Everest, this documentary explores the mysteries around the death of George Mallory and Andrew Irvine on Everest in 1924.
+One of the best documentaries about Everest, the movie explores the mysteries around the death of George Mallory and Andrew Irvine on Everest in 1924.
 Conrad Anker retraces their journey in an attempt to answer some of the questions.

 10. Scream Of Stone (1991)